Corruption in Serbia

+Corruption in Serbia describes the prevention and occurrence of corruption in Serbia.
 Corruption levels are perceived to be high by surveyed residents of Serbia, and public trust in key institutions remains low.
+Under Aleksandar Vučić, Serbia in 2024 reached its all time worst score in the Corruption Perceptions Index due to his increasingly authoritarian regime.
+Opposition to corruption in Serbia has led to the 2024–present Serbian anti-corruption protests.

 Dynamics

 Public procurement, public administration recruitment processes, mining and rail operations are sectors with a serious problem of conflict of interest.
-The European Commission has raised concern over Serbia's judiciary, police, health and education sectors that are particularly vulnerable to corruption.
+The European Commission has raised concerns over Serbia's judiciary, police, health and education sectors that are particularly vulnerable to corruption.
 Corruption is considered the most problematic factor for doing business in Serbia, followed by inefficient government bureaucracy.

 Anti-corruption efforts

 Even though Serbia has made progress in the investigation of high-level corruption cases, the implementation of anti-corruption laws is weak.
 According to Global Corruption Barometer 2016, 22% of Serbian citizens who had contact with public institutions included in research (traffic police, public health, educational system, courts - civil litigation, public services that issue official documents, departments responsible for social welfare), had paid bribe at least once in the previous year.